KaimingTao/KaimingTao.github.io/data-analysis/csv_file.md

 ### Additional issues

 Many CSV processor tools like Microsoft Excel, Python Pandas assume the data type in a column.
 This feature causes many problems than the problems it solves.

+## Compare CSV with DB software

+### CSV and Relational data

+- flexible schema
+- You can use csv processor to modify schema for
+    - more easily generate figures in R, the issue of R is it's syntax.

+### CSV and NoSQL

+- more solid schema